 A smaller diameter size pipe with an inline circulation pump is plumbed to a location near the furthest fixture and to a location near the water heater.
-The pump can run continuously or intermittently circulating enough tempered water to keep heat loss in the plumbing system, during low or no demand, within an acceptable limit.
+The pump shall be "on demand."
+This means that either by manual control (Figure 19) or sensor control (Figure 20), the pump shall be initiated shortly prior to the hot water draw.